zipscene/yaar/README.md

 HTTPRPC is an interface for RPC over HTTP.
 This exposes the methods as routes accessible over HTTP.
+All methods are exposed as POST requests, with all method parameters passed in the POST body.
 All methods respond with a status code of `200`, whether the responses contain errors or not.
 Methods will respond with a `500` status code if the requested endpoint is not found.